 Helpful hints for children traveling alone

-Many airlines have accommodations for the anxious parent to ensure their child’s, or children’s, safety when traveling by themselves.
+Many airlines have accommodations for the anxious parent to ensure their child’s, or children’s, safety when flying and traveling by themselves.
 Below is a chart summarizing key information for a number of airlines and advice on how to go about the process from start to finish.

 |Air Canada||Eight to 11 years old – non-stop flights only||$100 each way per child||Snack or meal included on flights with Air Canada Café|